2023-cda-alt-devops-p4/streaming-PF/README.md

 ## License

-This project is licensed under the [MIT] License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [LICENSE] (LICENSE) file for details